csiro-crop-informatics/repset/README.md

 This should trigger an automated build in the linked Docker Hub/cloud repository.

-In case the automated build is not triggered for a newly created Docker repo, it may help to delete it and repeat steps 1-3 above.
+In case the automated build is not triggered for a newly created Docker repo, it may help to delete the Docker repo and repeat steps 1-3 above.
+Then push some innocuous change to the branch to trigger the build.

 If everything works as intended, you may update [conf/containers.config](conf/containers.config) to the new tool version.